hotosm/learnosm/beginner/papers.rst

      :align: center
      :width: 350px

-* Next to the question, “Do you plan to edit this yourself?” select “No”.
+* Next to the question, "Do you plan to edit this yourself?" select "No".
 This will make your paper public, so that other mappers can see it too.
 * In the empty box at the bottom, describe what you mapped.
 This might include the location and the types of objects that you added.
-* Click “Save.”
+* Click "Save."
 Your Walking Paper will begin to process.
 This may take 20 minutes or more.
-If you made your paper public by selecting “No” on the previous page, you can close your internet browser and return to it later when it has finished processing.
+If you made your paper public by selecting "No" on the previous page, you can close your internet browser and return to it later when it has finished processing.